OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_introduction.md

   - GOOD: single point Winkler sample and CTD from nearby and no drift correction (see section {numref}`deployment_small_boat`).
   - OK: in-air calibration only ({numref}`in-air-calibration`).

+**Mission** ({numref}`mission-execution`)
+(7) Ensure data stream is set up and relevant metadata is sent to allow real time data corrections.

 **Recovery** ({numref}`post-recovery`)
-(7) Keep sensor foil wet until finish in-situ reference mesurements (Point 9).
+(8) Keep sensor foil wet until finish in-situ reference mesurements (Point 9).
-(8) Download data.
+(9) Download data.
-(9) In-situ reference measurements recommended to do, using hierarchy of decreasing quality as mentioned in Point 6.
+(10) In-situ reference measurements recommended to do, using hierarchy of decreasing quality as mentioned in Point 6.
-(10) Clean and store the sensor.
+(11) Clean and store the sensor.

 **DMQC** ({numref}`dmqc`)
-(11) Determine and correct optode lag.
+(12) Determine and correct optode lag.

-## Overivew sensor glider combinations
+## Overview sensor glider combinations

 *Table 1: List of the known sensor/glider combinations.
 We aim to cover all combinations in this document.*